dougdyson/nextjs-blog/notes.md

 - `<Script>` component, which is a wrapper around the `<script>` tag.
 It is used to add scripts to the page.

 - a page in Next is a React component exported from a file in the pages directory and corresponds to a route.

+- `_app.js` is a special file that is used to initialize pages.
+It is used to initialize things that are common to all pages, such as layout and sets up global state management.

+- `layout.js` is used to define the layout of a page, such as adding a header, navbar and footer.
+It also styles the layout page and autmatically creates unique class names to avoid conflicts.

+- importing CSS files as modules is supported.
+This is done by adding the `module` keyword to the CSS file name.
+For example, `styles.module.css`.